-Apple juice and other fruit juices are a staple in most homes - especially in those with small children.
+Apple juice and other fruit juices are a staple in most homes-especially in those with small children.
 And with the popularity of home juicing, you may encounter some exotic fruit and vegetable juice combinations that can offer some challenging juice stains to remove.

-How To Remove Juice Stains From Washable Clothes And Linens
+How to Remove Juice Stains from Washable Clothes And Linens

-Juice stains appear on fabrics because of tannin, a plant component that often shows as a color in the the fruit.
+Juice stains appear on fabrics because of tannin, a plant component that often shows as a color in the fruit.

 Immediately blot the juice spill from the fabric with a clean white cloth or paper towels.
+If possible, flush the stain with cold water by holding the wrong side of the fabric directly under a running faucet.

 Completely submerge the stained items and allow them to soak at least four hours or overnight.
 Then wash as usual.